 Longer wires will work somewhat better, up to 3/4 wavelength or so, where the pattern starts breaking up and you may get an overhead null.
 A 3/4 wave wire often can be used without a tuner, or with a tuner that only matches up to a 3 : 1 SWR.

 For the inverted L, there will be vertically polarized radiation from the vertical wire, but especially if the top is longer than 1/4 wavelength, it should still work well.
 The vertical wire can be supported by a light weight mast, and the far end can slope down towards the ground if necessary.

 The radiation pattern of these wires breaks up into multiple lobes when they are 3/4 wavelength or longer.
 A 1/4 wavelength wire for 160m is 1 wavelength on 40m.
 Fortunately, there are ways to use the same wire on 160m through 40m by bending the wire.
 Let’s look at several options: in each case, I’m providing an overhead (“bird’s eye”) view of the wire.
 The feedpoint position is marked with a circle: this can either be sloping or with an added vertical portion (like the inverted L).
 What is important is the shape of the wire in the horizontal plane.
 Of course, these dimensions can be cut in half if you only need coverage for 80m through 40m.

-The ends of the bent wire can be at ground level with the wires sloping down.
-In the latter case, the wires can form two of the guys for a single support, or elevated with a vertical feed wire.
+The ends of the bent wire can be elevated with a vertical feed wire, or at ground level with the wires sloping down.
+In the latter case, the wires can form two of the guys for a single support mast.
 It is about 1/4 wavelength on 160m, so it has high current in the vertical wire, giving some vertical polarization, but should provide adequate performance.
 That also means that the wire length is close to a multiple of 1/2 wavelength on 80m and 40m, which may be outside the range of some tuners: you can make the wire somewhat longer or shorter as needed to allow the tuner to match it on all bands of interest.
 The precise dimensions are not critical.